rbisdorff/Digraph3/docSphinx/tutorial.rst

 	"6",0.84,0.0,0.4,0.96,0.18,-1.0,0.22
 	"7",-0.88,-0.72,-0.82,-0.52,0.84,-0.04,-1.0

-It is possible to reload a Digraph instance from its previously saved CSV file content:
+It is possible to reload a Digraph instance from its previously saved CSV file content.

 	>>> dgcsv = CSVDigraph('tutRandValDigraph')
 	>>> dgcsv.showRelationTable(ReflexiveTerms=False)
 	* ---- Relation Table -----